-The major asset of the Company is an 88.8% interest in Hebei Hua Ao Mining Industry Company Limited (‘Hebei Hua Ao’), the holder of 8.1 square kilometres of mining and exploration licences and the mine and processing facilities at Caijiaying in the People’s Republic of China (the “Caijiaying Mine”).
+The major asset of the Company is an 88.8% interest in Hebei Hua Ao Mining Industry Company Limited (‘Hebei Hua Ao’), which holds 5.4 square kilometres of mining and retention licences, including the mine and processing facilities, in the People’s Republic of China (“the PRC”) at Caijiaying (the “Caijiaying Mine”).

-The Caijiaying Mine is an operating zinc, gold, silver and lead mine, together with processing plant, camp and supporting facilities, located approximately 250 kilometres by road, north-west of Beijing in Hebei Province in the People’s Republic of China (“the PRC”).
-The Caijiaying Mine is easily accessible by two freeways from Beijing.
-The site has significant water supplies, two 35 thousand volt “kv” power lines connected to the electricity grid, full connectivity to fixed and mobile tele-communications systems and broadband access for the internet services.
-It is 63 kilometres from Chongli, the host city of the 2022 Winter Olympic Games, to which a high speed train link from Beijing is currently being constructed.
+The Caijiaying Mine is an operating zinc, gold, silver and lead mine, together with processing plant, camp and supporting facilities, located approximately 250 kilometres by road, north-west of Beijing in Hebei Province in the People’s Republic of China.
+The Caijiaying Mine is easily accessible by two separate freeways from Beijing.
+The site has significant water supplies, two 35,000 volt power lines connected to the electricity grid, full connectivity to fixed and mobile telecommunications systems and broadband access for internet services.
+It is 63 kilometres from Chongli, the host city of the 2022 Winter Olympic Games, to which there is a high speed train link from Beijing.
 Climatic conditions are not severe with warm summers and cold, dry winters, enabling the Caijiaying Mine to operate for 365 days a year.

 Griffin Mining Limited was formed in May 1988 in Bermuda as a mining finance company.
 In June 1997, the Company’s shares were admitted to trading on the Alternative Investment Market (“AIM”) of the London Stock Exchange.